A throbbing searing or piercing pain that is just on the heel of your foot without any tingling or radiation?

 Frequently Asked Questions (FAQs)

-In order to provide you with the specialist care that our dedicated Plantar Fasciitis and Morton’s neuroma center provides, we operate as a concierge practice that requires an annual membership fee.
-We are committed to providing personalized care and unparalleled access to a complete range of products and services specifically tailored for patients suffering from Plantar Fasciitis.
+In order to provide you with the specialist care that our dedicated Morton’s neuroma center provides, we operate as a fee for service practice that does not accept any insurance company payments (except Medicare).
+We are committed to providing personalized care and unparalleled access to a complete range of products and services specifically tailored for patients suffering from Morton’s neuroma.

-The Annual Membership Fee is a membership fee to ensure limited patient membership, which optimizes the doctor to patient ratio and allows the doctor to spend time with you, without the usual pressure of having to see a lot of patients.
-Our patients are only seen by our Doctors and not by a Nurse Practitioner, Physician Assistant etc.
+By not accepting insurance, we optimize the doctor to patient ratio and allow our doctors to spend time with you, without the usual pressure of having to see a lot of patients.
+Our patients are onlyseen by our doctors and not by a Nurse Practitioner, Physician Assistant etc.

 How does The Center for Morton’s Neuroma work with Complete Pain Care?

-The Center for Morton’s Neuroma works in conjunction with Complete Pain Care, a medical practice whose medical director is Janet Pearl, MD, to serve the needs of patients with Morton’s neuroma and Plantar Fasciitis.
+The Center for Morton’s Neuroma works in conjunction with Complete Pain Care, to serve the needs of patients with Morton’s neuroma and Plantar Fasciitis.

-Complete Pain Care provides all the professional medical services and receives payments in full for those services, from its contracted health plans (subject to applicable deductibles, co-payments and coinsurance) or receives out of pocket payments from patients.
+Complete Pain Care provides all the professional medical services.
+The provider that provides your healthcare is not contracted with any insurance company accept medicare.
 The Center for Morton’s Neuroma is not itself a healthcare provider and it does not provide professional services.
-Rather, it provides the non-covered services described on this site.
-(See here.)
 When used on this site, the terms “we” and “our” are intended to reflect this collaborative relationship between the two distinct entities.

 How does The Center for Morton’s Neuroma Work with my health insurance?